-Speaking to the conference of Presidents of the European Parliament on 7 September last, Mr Prodi said that the Commission would make sure, "as far as it was able, that European Parliament would be kept informed and fully involved in preparing and conducting the Intergovernmental Conference".
+Speaking to the conference of Presidents of the European Parliament on 7 September last, Mr Prodi said that the Commission would make sure, as far as it was able, that Parliament would be kept informed and fully involved in preparing and carrying through the Inter-Governmental Conference.

-The process of negotiating the Treaty of Amsterdam showed the value of associating Parliament in the work on the Intergovernmental Conference.
+The process of negotiating the Treaty of Amsterdam showed the value of involving Parliament in work on the IGC.
 There would be advantages in repeating and improving on this approach.